blbadger/blbadger.github.io/language-representations-inputs.md

 \mathtt{opioosponsorsnesotauratedcffff \; conduc}
 $$

 Returning to the general case, it takes an extremely large number of iterations of \eqref{eq2} to approach the inequality \eqref{eq4}, and often it cannot be satisfied in a feasible number of iterations at all.
-This observation suggests that this model is not accurate in passing gradients from the output to the input.
+This observation suggests that the trained GPT-2 model cannot accurately pass gradients from the output to the input.
 Why would the gradients arriving at the early layers of a model be inaccurate?
 It may be wondered if this is due to rounding errors in the backpropegation of gradients.
 One way to check this is to convert both the model and inputs in question to `torch.double()` type, ie 64-bit rather than the default 32-bit floating point values.
 Unfortunately there is no significant change in the number of iterations required to make an input that satisfies \eqref{eq4}, and it remains infeasible to satisfy that inequality for $e'$ very close to $e$.

 The relative inability of gradient updates to the input embedding to minimize a loss function on the model output suggests that model layers that are adjacent in the backpropegation computational graph (ie the first few transformer encoders) are also poorly optimized towards the end of training.
 Indeed, the poor optimization to the input embedding given only one trained transformer block suggests that most of the model is poorly updated towards the end of training, and that only a few output layers are capable of effective updates at this point.